Champaign Conspiracy Lawyers

 Can I be charged for criminal conspiracy?

-In Illinois, criminal conspiracy charges are complicated and unique.
+In Illinois, criminal conspiracy charges can be complicated to understand.
 You can be charged for both the crime, and for conspiring to commit the crime.
 Due to the potential severity of the penalties, if you are facing criminal conspiracy charges, it is best to seek legal counsel immediately.
 In order for a conspiracy to commit a crime to take place, 3 things must be true.

 - Two or more people have agreed to commit a crime